dcnieho/GlassesViewer/manual.md

 ## 4 - Reviewing or editing an existing manual mapping using GlassesViewer.

 A GazeCode event stream can also be reviewed or edited using GlassesViewer.
 As above, run `glassesViewer.m`.
 Select the recording that you have just coded in GazeCode.
-If you have been following this walkthrough, that likely is `<GazeCode_directory>\data\demoSD\projects`.
+If you have been following this walkthrough, that likely is `<GazeCode_directory>\data\demoTobiiSD\projects`.
 As can be seen in the interface that opens, a new event stream has now been added, select it.

 ![](screenshots/037.png)